 “So, I love you because the entire universe conspired to help me find you.”

 No journey of self-discovery is complete without learning selfless love.
 Santiago finds that in Fatima; however, he cannot stay.
 So, he takes his leave of her with promises to return and a declaration of love guaranteed to make you sigh in delight.

 It was hard to whittle this list down to only eight.
 Literature is replete with romantic declarations of love just ready to steal your breath!
 Whether in gothic fairy tales, or a science fiction fantasy, let yourself fall in love with those romantic moments!

-Tell me, what is your favorite breathtaking declaration of love in literature?
+Tell me, what are your favorite breathtaking declarations of love in literature?
 Drop me a line in the comments below!